 ‘A kiss on the lips and a punch in the stomach.’ – Agnes Török

 ‘…it’s easy to understand punk through the male prism of John Cooper Clarke and Attila The Stockbroker.
 But Bridget is proving that punk also means being honest and open.
 Autobiographical.
 Raw.’ – Henry Raby

-‘…she is not afraid to speak out, and she empowers other women by her ability to do so.
-It is important that we see and hear and read women like Hart, and to see them accepted into the wider world, refusing to not be accepted.’ – Carmina Masoliver
+‘…they are not afraid to speak out, and they empowers other womxn by their ability to do so.
+It is important that we see and hear and read womxn like Hart, and to see them accepted into the wider world, refusing to not be accepted.’ – Carmina Masoliver

 Bridget Hart is the co-editor of Burning Eye Books, an indie poetry press based in the South West.
 Burning Eye is the biggest publisher of spoken word/ performance/ slam poetry in the UK.
 Bridget has appeared on panels and facilitated workshops on modern publishing and is a regular judge for UniSlam.